 Ordinary Moments Still Matter

 At some point, I stepped on the scale and noticed I'd gained about five pounds.
-Not idea.
+Not ideal.
 A reminder that I've been slacking a bit on my weight-loss goals.
 Not a failure—just a signal to refocus.

 Progress isn't always linear.